Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Introduction

+Recently, AI for mathematics (AI4Math) has attracted increasing attention.
+Broadly speaking, existing research can be divided into two categories.
+The first category focuses on evaluating AI's ability to assist mathematical research, where the interaction between humans and AI is primarily through direct prompting.
+The target problems may either have known solutions (e.g., \cite{Trinh, romera2024funsearch}) or remain open (e.g., \cite{bubeck2025early, dobriban2025solving, alexeev2026short}).
+The second category focuses on designing human--AI collaboration frameworks that go beyond direct prompting (e.g., \cite{lample2022htps, alfarano2024lyapunov}).
+This line of work typically considers mathematical problems that are difficult to describe precisely in a single prompt and lack well-established proof strategies.
+Our work belongs to this second category.

+For the CEEF problem, direct prompting alone is insufficient.
+Instead, substantial human input is required to develop the high-level reasoning and derivation strategy, while AI is employed to solve the resulting subproblems independently.
+The key novelty of our approach is the design of a reasoning and derivation strategy that is mathematically rigorous, not directly implied by existing results in combinatorics, and readily interpretable by AI.
+Together, these properties enable an effective collaboration between humans and AI.
+We believe that this paradigm of human--AI collaboration has the potential to extend to many other research-level mathematical problems.

+Recent advances in AI for Science (AI4Sci) have shifted the focus from improving the intrinsic capabilities of AI models to augmenting them with external tools for solving complex scientific problems~\cite{AI4SciSurvey,PINN,AlphaFold2,GNoME,AgenticSurvey,LLMAgentSurvey,Coscientist,ChemCrow,SWEbench}.
+Our work follows this emerging paradigm.
+Rather than expecting AI to solve the CEEF problem independently, we adopt a \emph{hugAI} approach in which humans develop the reasoning and derivation strategy and AI serves as a research assistant, executing well-defined subproblems upon carefully designed prompts.

-{\bf Content and notations}.
-Section \ref{sec:main} presents the main theorems and algorithms.
-Section \ref{sec:results} presents the details of using AI.
-Section \ref{sec:simul} contains a small numerical study where we demonstrate the importance of high-order cycle count statistics.
-Section \ref{sec:Discu} is a short discussion.
-All proofs can be found in Supplement.
-In this paper, $\circ$ denotes the Hadamard (or entry-wise) product.
-For $n > 1$, $I_n$ denotes the $n \times n$ identity matrix and ${\bf 1}_n \in \mathbb R^{n}$ denotes the vector of all ones.
-For any vector $v \in \mathbb{R}^d$, $d(v)$ denotes the $n \times n$ diagonal matrix where the $i$-th diagonal entry is $v_i$.
+{\bf Content and notations:} Section \ref{sec:main} presents the human-side contribution of this work, in which we present our theorems and algorithm.
+Section \ref{sec:results} presents the AI-side contribution of this work, in which we describe how to use AI to implement our algorithm; a numerical validation pipeline is also established to verify the correctness of the resulting CEEF formulas.
+Section~\ref{sec:applications} contains numerical experiments in three applications of the cycle count statistic, demonstrating the benefit of using higher-order $C_m$ and thus the importance of solving CEEF.
+Section~\ref{sec:Discu} contains a short discussion.
+All proofs can be found in the Appendix.
+Throughout this paper, $\circ$ denotes the Hadamard (or entry-wise) product.
+For $n > 1$, $I_n\in\mathbb{R}^{n\times n}$ denotes the identity matrix and ${\bf 1}_n \in \mathbb R^{n}$ denotes the vector of ones.
+For any vector $v \in \mathbb{R}^d$, $d(v)$ or $\mathrm{diag}(v)$ represents the $n \times n$ diagonal matrix whose $i$-th diagonal entry is $v_i$; and for any matrix $M\in\mathbb{R}^{n\times n}$, $d(M)$ or $\mathrm{diag}(M)$ denotes the diagonal matrix constructed from the diagonal entries of $M$.